dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:6 %}

 Notice that we are going to be using the `WorkerProperties` interface, not the `Worker` widget.
 We want the `App` class to work with the **data** that describes the application's state, not the **widgets** that will render it.
-This keeps our application more flexible my delegating how to render the `WorkerProperties` data to more specialized widgets in our application, specifically the `WorkerContainer` and `Worker` widgets.
+This keeps our application more flexible by delegating how to render the `WorkerProperties` data to more specialized widgets in our application, specifically the `WorkerContainer` and `Worker` widgets.

 Now it's time to specify the worker data.
 Add this code to the top of the `App` class definition:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:9-22 %}

-This adds a `key` property to our data set.
-The keys should be added by whatever widget is rendering the `Worker`s so that it can ensure that each one receives a unique value.

-The final modification to `WorkerContainer` is to pass the `Worker` data into the `render` method:
+The final modification to `App` is to pass the `Worker` data into the `WorkerContainer`.
+Update the `render` method:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:24-31 %}

-Now, let's update `WorkerContainer.ts` to accept and render this data.
+Now, let's update `WorkerContainer.ts` to accept the `workerData` and use it to and render `Worker` widgets.

 Start by updating the `import` statement that is retrieving the `Worker` class and `WorkerProperties` interface: